crdant/replicated-license-enforcer/README.md

 #### `enforce` Package

 The main enforcement code is the package `enforce`.
-The `enforce` command is a simple CLI wrapper around that package, so you can
+The `enforce` command is a simple CLI wrapper around that package, so you can use the same logic in one of your own binaries.

 To validate the license as your code starts up (just like the init container):